ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 To train with this routine, you will first need to create a lightning Trainer and have either a lightning datamodule or PyTorch dataloaders.
 When benchmarking models, we advise to use lightning datamodules that will automatically handle train/val/test splits, out-of-distribution detection and dataset shift.
 For this example, let us use TorchUncertainty's CIFAR10 datamodule.
-Please keep in mind that you could use your own datamodule or dataloaders.

 .. code:: python

   from torch_uncertainty.datamodules import CIFAR10DataModule
-  from pytorch_lightning import Trainer
+  from lightning.pytorch import Trainer

   dm = CIFAR10DataModule(root="data", batch_size=32)
   trainer = Trainer(gpus=1, max_epochs=100)